 This paper is organized as follows.
-In sect.~\ref{pt}, we summarize the work on the counterterms in perturbation theory of Einstein theory without and with scalar fields.
-In subsect.~\ref{'tHooft-Veltman}, we discuss the calculations in the Einstein theory and show that the theory is renormalizable on-shell at one-loop level.
+In \Cref{pt}, we summarize the work on the counterterms in perturbation theory of Einstein theory without and with scalar fields.
+In \Cref{'tHooft-Veltman}, we discuss the calculations in the Einstein theory and show that the theory is renormalizable on-shell at one-loop level.
 This can also be understood as the renormalizability by the field redefinition.
 We also discuss that the theory is not renormalizable at two-loop level, and is already so at one-loop level if the gravity is coupled to scalar fields.
-In subsect.~\ref{higher}, we briefly discuss the properties of gravity theory with quadratic curvature terms.
-In subsect.~\ref{ass}, we explain the asymptotic safety scenario.
-In sect.~\ref{FRGST}, we start our study of the Einstein gravity with vacuum energy coupled to a scalar field in the usual FRG framework.
-In subsect.~\ref{scalar-tensor}, we set up the system we consider in this paper.
-We then derive the Hessians for the system in subsect.~\ref{hessian} and find the results for FRG equations in subsect.~\ref{standard}.
-In sect.~\ref{essential}, we introduce the formulation of essential RG, and show that the nonrenormalizable counterterms may be removed by the field redefinition.
-Finally sect.~\ref{summary} is devoted to the summary of our results.
+In \Cref{higher}, we briefly discuss the properties of gravity theory with quadratic curvature terms.
+In \Cref{ass}, we explain the asymptotic safety scenario.
+In \Cref{FRGST}, we start our study of the Einstein gravity with vacuum energy coupled to a scalar field in the usual FRG framework.
+In \Cref{scalar-tensor}, we set up the system we consider in this paper.
+We then derive the Hessians for the system in \Cref{hessian} and find the results for FRG equations in \Cref{standard}.
+In \Cref{essential}, we introduce the formulation of essential RG, and show that the nonrenormalizable counterterms may be removed by the field redefinition.
+Finally \Cref{summary} is devoted to the summary of our results.

-Some computational details are relegated to the appendices.
-In appendix~\ref{appsec:Variations}, we summarize the Hessians for the gravity sector.
-In appendix~\ref{appsec:Heat kernel expansion}, we collect the formulae for the heat kernel expansion.
-In appendix~\ref{eom}, we give the equations of motion for our system.
+Some computational details are relegated to the appendixes.
+In \Cref{appsec:Variations}, we summarize the Hessians for the gravity sector.
+In \Cref{appsec:Heat kernel expansion}, we collect the formulas for the heat kernel expansion.
+Finally, in \Cref{eom}, we give the equations of motion for our system.